-Even if you don't have a treasure map located on your laptop, your Windows 10 password is still very important.
-If you suspect someone has your password, you've been re-using passwords and decide to be safer or simply feel like changing it, Microsoft gives you three different options to go about securing your device.
+Even if you don't have a treasure map buried deep inside your laptop, your Windows 10 password is still very important.
+If you suspect someone has your password (or you simply feel like changing it), Microsoft gives you three different options to go about securing your device.
 We've tested each method and laid out how to change your password in Windows 10 in several simple steps.

-You can always choose a regular new password--we recommend using a combination of letters, numbers and symbols.
+You can always set a new password in Windows 10; we recommend using a unique combination of letters, numbers and symbols.
 Usually it's best if these passwords are at least eight characters long, and although we advise you to use an alphanumeric password format because it's safer, you can also change your password into a pin or picture that lets you sign in to your Microsoft account quicker.
 And if you're trying your best to keep your privacy, make sure you know how to use Chrome's incognito windows.

-Also, literally keep your eye out for Windows Hello, which allows you to sign in to your account through iris, face, or fingerprint detection.
-But if you prefer the old-school method, here's how to change your password on Windows 10.
+Also, keep your (literal) eye out for Windows Hello, which allows you to sign in to your account through facial or fingerprint detection.
+But if you prefer the old-school method, here's how to set your password on Windows 10.

 1. Click the Start button at the bottom left of your screen.